 One of the easiest and most effective ways to get involved in your community is to join your local resident association.
-In addition to a development’s resident association, there are three other resident groups at NYCHA: the Citywide Council of Presidents, the Resident Advisory Board, and the soon to be launched Public Safety Advisory Committee.
+In addition to a development’s resident association, there are three other resident groups at NYCHA: the Citywide Council of Presidents, the Resident Advisory Board, and the recently launched Public Safety Advisory Committee.

 Most NYCHA developments have resident associations, also known as tenant associations, resident councils, or tenant councils.
 These democratic organizations are dedicated to improving the quality of life in NYCHA developments and the surrounding neighborhoods.
 They work with NYCHA management at every level, giving residents a real voice in the operation of their developments.

 Each resident association’s executive board is elected by association members and typically consists of a president, vice-president, secretary, treasurer, and sergeant-at-arms.

 NYCHA helps residents create a resident association if their development does not already have one.
 To find out how you can join or create a resident association, contact your development’s Management Office.

 For a list of Resident Association profiles, see below:

 Every president of a recognized resident association is a member of one of nine Citywide Council of Presidents (CCOP) districts in the city.
 Resident association presidents elect a Chair to represent their district.
 Members of the CCOP automatically become members on the Resident Advisory Board, described below.

 CCOP works with senior NYCHA staff on the issues affecting life in NYCHA developments, engaging with government at all levels (local, state, and federal).

 CCOP Executive Board officers were elected to serve an approximate three-year term.
 This current Board will serve from July 21, 2014, through December 2016, or until succeeding officers are elected.